aws-samples/trading-latency-benchmark/README.md

 # AWS EC2 Network Latency Test Stack for Trading Use Cases

-This repository contains a network latency test stack that consists of Java based trading client and Ansible playbooks to coordinate distributed tests.
+This repository contains a network latency test stack that consists of a Java-based trading client and Ansible playbooks to coordinate distributed tests.

-Java based trading client is designed to send limit and cancel orders, allowing you to measure round-trip times of the network communication.
+The Java-based trading client is designed to send limit and cancel orders, allowing you to measure round-trip times of the network communication.

-This repository also contains mock trading server that is developed in Rust.
-It responds to limit and cancel orders.
+This repository also contains a mock trading server developed in Rust that responds to limit and cancel orders.

 ## Table of Contents